8 Targeting Strategies for AMC Audiences

 Upsell to loyal customers

-Target customers who purchased a few times within a product category, viewed complementary or premium PDPs (product detail pages) but didn’t convert, or are not currently using ‘Subscribe & Save’ (for CPG (consumer packaged goods) upsells.
+One of the AMC benefits is that you can target customers who purchased a few times within a product category, viewed complementary or premium PDPs (product detail pages) but didn’t convert, or are not currently using ‘Subscribe & Save’ for CPG (consumer packaged goods) upsells.

 2. Use AI for custom audience creation